lucasreljic/lucasreljic/README.md

 A long time robotics enthusiast, starting at age 11 I was a member of a junior engineering club called Roots2Stem.
 I continually worked on various projects with my last project, an electric gokart, my greatest accomplishment there.
 Since then, I have gone through 5 years of FIRST Robotics, becoming the programming lead for my school's team and in the final year given the role of team captain.
 Recently, I spent 8 months working on a humanoid robot for GoodLabs Studio.

-here is a little more about me...
+here is more about me...

 # 🌱 Studying at:
 The University of Waterloo for Mechatronics Engineering